 How does a savings account work for my child or grandchild?

-Kids’ savings accounts usually have higher interest rates than adult savings accounts, but may have more withdrawal restrictions depending on the type of account.
+Kids’ savings accounts usually have higher interest rates than adult savings accounts and savings bonds, but they may have more withdrawal restrictions depending on the type of account.
 Age restrictions also apply, and to be eligible, you usually need to be under the age of 18.

 Joint savings accounts vs. custodial savings accounts

 Since minors can’t legally sign contracts, they won’t be able to open a savings account under their own name.
 This leaves two options: joint and custodial savings accounts.
 The type of account you open for your child will affect restrictions, taxes, withdrawals and other factors.
 Here’s how they differ:

 - Joint savings accounts.
 If minors want access to their savings account, banks will require a parent or guardian to be listed as a joint owner.
 This generally offers equal access to the account, but actual terms and restrictions may vary depending on the state and institution.
 For example, some banks will prevent children under the age of 13 from making withdrawals without the co-owner’s signature.

 - Custodial savings accounts.
 If minors don’t need access to their money, the other option is to open a custodial account, which is managed by a parent or guardian.
 The money in the account belongs to the minor, but they won’t be able to withdraw until the account switches to a sole account once the minor reaches the age of majority — 18 in most states.
 The custodian is allowed to make deposits into the account, but won’t be able to withdraw from it unless the funds are used exclusively for the minor’s benefit.

 Making deposits into children’s savings accounts

 The type of savings account you open can affect the way deposits are made.
 Depending on the purpose of the savings account, there are a few options you may want to explore: